wrode/Blog/_posts/2016-08-19-Smart contracts.md

 The smart contract code is the terms and conditions that you are signing up for when interacting with a smart contract.
 As long as you trust the blockchain that the smart contract resides on, you know that the code will execute exactly as programmed - so no breach of agreement can exist.
 It is important to note however, that working as *programmed* does not mean that it will work as *intended* - if there are errors in the code.

-The second element of trust was briefly mentioned in the above paraph, and is trust in the blockchain as a whole.
+The second element of trust was briefly mentioned in the above paragraph, and is trust in the blockchain as a whole.
 Going back to our analogy, the blockchain consists of enchanted documents that can be owned anyone who wants to participate in maintaining the agreement.
 The magic rules of the enchanted document defines which changes are allowed and which are not.
 However, if a group of the participants decide to group together and define new rules, they can create their own offshoot of the original blockchain.
 The new rules for the new blockchain *can* impact the existing smart contracts, but only on the new offshoot blockchain.
 Creating the new blockchain does not really affect the old blockchain, unless a large portion of the participants care more about the new blockchain and ditch the old one.
 Only when that happens - when the new contract's rules mess with your smart contract, and when the new blockchain becomes the *de facto* blockchain of the two - are you at risk of the smart contract not working as programmed.

 <!-- The creation of offshot blockchains is not necessarily a bad thing though.
 Almost all of the hard forks to date are upgrades of the magic rules, making the blockchain perform better - the smart contracts on the blockchain remain untouched.
 There have been a few forks that have changed the state of the contracts however, but these have been extremely controversial. -->
 <!-- Therefore, you can trsut the blockchain.
 It is mostly the smart contract that you have to understand. -->